Miguel Sola: Playing career

 Born in Pamplona, Navarre, Sola joined Athletic Bilbao's youth system in 1975, spending his first seasons as a senior with Bilbao Athletic and on loan, the latter including a five-month spell with Basque neighbours Deportivo Alavés.
 In 1980, he returned as a full member of the main squad, going on to be an important unit during five years and totalling 57 La Liga games (nine goals) as the team won back-to-back national championships.

+Sola was an unused substitute in the 1984 Copa del Rey final, which Athletic won by beating FC Barcelona 1–0.
+An on-field brawl involving players from both teams ensued at the conclusion of the match; during the melee, the tracksuited Sola was knocked to the turf by Diego Maradona, who then followed up by launching a jumping scissor knee at his jaw, rendering him unconscious.

-After leaving Athletic with official totals of 175 matches and 24 goals, Sola moved to his hometown with CA Osasuna, appearing and scoring regularly for them in six of his seven seasons.
-In 1990–91, already aged 33, he made 25 appearances as the club finished a best-ever fourth position, with the subsequent qualification to the UEFA Cup.
+After leaving the San Mamés Stadium with official totals of 177 matches and 24 goals, Sola moved to his hometown with CA Osasuna, appearing and scoring regularly for them in six of his seven seasons.
+In 1990–91, already aged 33, he made 26 appearances as the club finished in a best-ever fourth position, with the subsequent qualification for the UEFA Cup.
 He retired from the game at the end of the following campaign.

 Coaching career

-In 1997, with Osasuna in the Segunda División, Sola managed the team during eight matches, collecting five losses and only one win as they barely avoided relegation.
+In 1997, with Osasuna in the Segunda División, Sola managed the team for eight matches, collecting five losses and only one win as they barely avoided relegation.
 In the following years, always in the lower leagues, he coached Peña Sport FC, Real Unión, SD Huesca and CD Mirandés.

 On 24 March 2010, Sola returned to his native region and signed with CD Izarra, aiming to help the club avoid relegation from Segunda División B, which eventually did not happen.
 The next season, in the same tier, he was again in charge of Real Unión after replacing the fired Álvaro Cervera.

 Sola was appointed at CD Calahorra of the Tercera División in June 2017.
 He won promotion at the end of his first season as champions, but was dismissed on 17 February 2020 due to poor results.